 I didn't perform extensive tests to check the cooling potential of Latosta, but I did notice during testing that the base of the laptop got less hot and that the internal fan had to kick in less, which reduced the laptop's noise level.
 The extra airflow generated by lifting your laptop a couple of centimeters from your table will keep your hardware a bit cooler, but don't expect any miracles from it.
 If cooling is your main concern you'll be much better off with a laptop cooler with a big fan, but those solutions are much bulkier than Latosta and they consume electricity, which will reduce your laptop's battery life.

 Latosta has some important limitations but its simplicity is amazing.
 Granted, it doesn't look as slick as other laptop stands, but it's a very functional product that you'll love to carry around.
 Latosta works really well on flat surfaces and due to its small size it easily fits in any laptop bag or even in one of your pockets.
-Using Latosta can reduce stress on your wrists, neck and shoulders, and another benefit is that it enables your laptop to breath, which results in somewhat lower temperatures and lower noise output.
+Using Latosta can reduce stress on your wrists, neck and shoulders, and another benefit is that it enables your laptop to breathe, which results in somewhat lower temperatures and lower noise output.
 Latosta is available on the company's website for $9.95 (excl. shipping).

 The Good Stuff